-Boosting communication and informing employees is the first step.
+Boosting communication and informing employees is the first step (for more on that, see my first article in this series).
 But engaging them to the point that they follow through with action is even more critical to a company’s culture and success.

 The Perks of Engagement

 When informed employees become engaged, their productivity, attitude, and willingness to collaborate all increase.
 This means they will do their jobs better and have a positive effect on their co-workers and work environment.
 Further, research shows that employee engagement doesn’t just correlate with bottom-line results — it drives them.